mmarsde/fe-mentors-recipe-page/README.md

 - Structuring and presenting the content using semantic HTML elements.
   - This describes the meaning and purpose of the content, aiding in readability, SEO and accessibility. e.g. using `<table>` to structure the nutritional information in a tabular format on the recipe page.
-  -

-### Continued development

-Use this section to outline areas that you want to continue focusing on in future projects.
-These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect.

-**Note: Delete this note and the content within this section and replace with your own plans for continued development.**
+- BEM (Block, Element, Modifier) - For consistent, readable CSS class naming conventions.
+- CSS Custom properties - for code reuse and maintainable stylesheets.

 ### Useful resources

-- [MDN Docs](https://www.example.com) - This helped me for XYZ reason.
+- [MDN Docs](https://developer.mozilla.org/en-US/docs/Web/CSS) - This helped me for XYZ reason.
 I really liked this pattern and will use it going forward.
 - [BEM](https://en.bem.info/methodology/) - This is an amazing article which helped me finally understand XYZ.
 I'd recommend it to anyone still learning this concept.

 ## Author